Programs of Study

 High Placement Rate

 Lipscomb has continued to surpass the national average of positive career outcomes each year for the past decade.
-For Lipscomb’s May 2019 graduating class, 95% of graduates obtained employment or pursued graduate school within six months of graduation, compared with the national average of 86%.
+Lipscomb’s 2019-2020 job placement rate was 92 percent.
+This was based on the amount of bachelor’s degree graduates who are employed or pursuing graduate school within six months of graduation.

 The Bison athletics program is a vital part of campus life.
 Competing in the NCAA Division I as a member of the Atlantic Sun Conference, Lipscomb continues to build on its tradition of athletic success with several teams advancing to the NCAA national tournament.